thycotic/dsv-docs/product/dynamic-secrets/databases/oracle.md

 ## Oracle Engine Requirements:

 The Oracle database must have **Oracle Instant Client** installed before running the dsv-engine.
 DSV only supports the **linux-x64** binary distribution.
-For other platforms, use docker the distribution.
+For other platforms, use docker distribution.

 ### Running the Oracle Engine